openapi-ts/openapi-typescript/docs/src/content/docs/openapi-fetch/examples.md

 ## Caching

-openapi-fetch doesn’t provide any caching utilities (it’s 1 kb, remember?).
+openapi-fetch doesn’t provide any caching utilities.
 But this library is so lightweight, caching can be added easily.

 ### Built-in Fetch caching